qgis/QGIS-Documentation/source/docs/user_manual/print_composer/create_output.rst

 Generate an Atlas
 =================

-The print layout includes atlas functions that allow you to create map books in an automated way, based on features in a table or vector layer, called **coverage layer**.
-The concept is, for each feature in the coverage layer, a new output will be generated where the content of some layout items are updated to highlight the feature's properties (geometry and/or attributes).
-For example, it can be:

-* a map item zooming to the extent of the atlas feature;
+Atlas functions allow you to create map books in an automated way.
+Atlas uses the features of a vector or table layer called **coverage layer** and creates an output for each **atlas feature**.
+The most common usage is to zoom a map item to the current atlas feature.
+Further use cases include:

 * a map item showing, for another layer, only features that share the same attribute as the atlas feature or are within its geometry;
 * a label or html item whose text is replaced as features are iterated over;